dashpay/dips/DRAFT: Multi-Party Payout.md

   10. operatorReward > 10000
   11. sharedReward > 10000 (Current DIP)
   12. sharedReward > 0 and shareHolders field is null (Current DIP)
-  13. sum of values in shareHolders field != 100 (Current DIP)
+  13. sum of values in shareHolders field != 1000 (Current DIP)
+  14. length shareHolderReward is > 50 (Current DIP)
-  14. The inputsHash does not match the calculated hash
+  15. The inputsHash does not match the calculated hash
-  15. collateralOutpoint `hash` is null and payloadSig is not empty (zero size)
+  16. collateralOutpoint `hash` is null and payloadSig is not empty (zero size)
-  16. collateralOutpoint `hash` is not null and payloadSig is not a valid signature signed with the collateral key
+  17. collateralOutpoint `hash` is not null and payloadSig is not a valid signature signed with the collateral key
-  17. collateralOutpoint `hash` is not null and the referenced collateral is not a P2PKH output
+  18. collateralOutpoint `hash` is not null and the referenced collateral is not a P2PKH output

 Please note that while deploying this DIP, additional and temporary validation rules may apply.
 The details of these temporary rules will be described in the deployment plan.